khthien/NCS-challenge/README.md

-This repository is for storing reports on Digital Forensic, malware investigation, challenges to improve skills aiming to achieve IFCI certification.
+This repository is for storing reports on Digital Forensic, malware investigation, challenges to improve skills to achieve IFCI certification.
+This is also my daily job: walking around and investigating attacks on systems.
+I feel very excited when finding the truth behind it.